CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Final_Report.md

 - Mentor: Vedant Jain and Smriti Garg
 - Contributor: Tanmoy Sarkar

 > I've had a wonderful time working with CircuitVerse.
 Through this experience, I've learned about various tools and concepts, giving me a fresh outlook on open source projects.
-I've gained knowledge in areas such as Solargraph LSP, Debugger, Vite, Rollup, Github Actions CI, Remote Development Platform, and Docker-based development setup.
+I've gained knowledge in areas such as Solargraph LSP, Debugger, Vite, Rollup, GitHub Actions CI, Remote Development Platform, and Docker-based development setup.
 This newfound knowledge will definitely benefit me in the future.
 The mentors and organization admin were incredibly supportive and helpful, and I'm truly grateful for their guidance and assistance.

 ### Conclusion